TheFireCo/genkit-plugins/SECURITY.md

 official SDKs.
 In either case, a migration guide will be provided to ease the transition to the latest version.

 ## Reporting a Vulnerability

-If you find a vulnerability, please [open an issue](https://github.com/Dabolus/genkit-plugins/issues) so that we can keep track of it and fix it.
+If you find a vulnerability, please [open a bug report](https://github.com/Dabolus/genkit-plugins/issues/new?assignees=Dabolus&labels=bug&template=bug_report.md) so that we can keep track of it and fix it.
 Pull requests are also welcome.